2000s in Angola: 2002 to 2005

 The civil war spawned a disastrous humanitarian crisis in Angola, internally displacing 4.28 million people, one-third of Angola's population.
 The United Nations estimated in 2003 that 80% of Angolans lacked access to basic medical care, 60% lacked access to water, and 30% of Angolan children would die before the age of five, with an overall life expectancy of less than forty years of age.
-The government spent $187 million settling IDPs between 4 April 2002 and 2004, after which the World Bank gave $33 million to continue the settling process.
+The government spent $187 million settling IDPs (Internally Displaced Persons) between 4 April 2002 and 2004, after which the World Bank gave $33 million to continue the settling process.
 The UN Office for the Coordination of Humanitarian Affairs (OCHA) estimated that fighting in 2002 displaced 98,000 people between 1 January and 28 February alone.
 The IDPs, unacquainted with their surroundings, frequently and predominantly fell victim to these weapons.
 IDPs comprised 75% of all landmine victims.
 Militant forces laid approximately 15 million landmines by 2002.
 The HALO Trust charity began demining in 1994, destroying 30,000 by July 2007.
 There are 1,100 Angolans and seven foreign workers who are working for HALO Trust in Angola, with operations expected to finish sometime between 2011 and 2014.

 Human Rights Watch estimates UNITA and the government employed more than 6,000 and 3,000 child soldiers respectively, some forcibly impressed, during the war.
 Human rights analysts found 5,000 to 8,000 underage girls married to UNITA militants.
 Some girls were ordered to go and forage for food to provide for the troops.
 If the girls did not bring back enough food as judged by their commander, then the girls would not eat.
 After victories, UNITA commanders would be rewarded with women who were often then sexually abused.
 The government and U.N. agencies identified 190 child soldiers in the Angolan army and relocated seventy of them by November 2002, but the government continued to knowingly employ other underage soldiers.

 The Angolan government pledged to abide by the provisions of the Extractive Industries Transparency Initiative (EITI) in June 2003.